jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3.1 PCI Bridge

-The PCI Bridge is always AUTOCONFIGured at startup.
-This allows direct access of the PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
+The PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
+The PCI Bridge base address allows direct access of the PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
+All PCI devices, whether AUTOCONFIG or software config, are assigned base addresses under the PCI Bridge base address.

+**HOW?????
+I don't know...**

-The following 16-bit registers and bits are supported by the PCI Bridge device and can be set or read by software.
-This allows configuration or polling of the PCI Bridge status and settings.
+The following 16-bit registers are supported by the PCI Bridge device and can be set or read by software.
+This allows configuration or polling of the PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
-All PCI devices implement all or part of these registers individually.
+All PCI devices implement all or part of these registers as individual devices.
+Assuming the PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
+Reads from unsupported registers will always return $0.
+Writes to unsupported registers will have no effect.

 Table 2.3.1.
 Offset $04, Command Register.
 Bit|Description|Supported